BrockDSL/Knowledge-Mobilization-Example-Repository/README.md

 # Getting all your work in one place!
-This repository is intended to serve as template for taking all the components of a project and bringing them together in one place.
+This repository is intended to serve as template and guide for taking all the components of a project and bringing them together in one place.

-# Why use GitHub?
+## Why use GitHub?
 GitHub is the perfect place to share your work publicly as it is free, public, and searchable!

 Another reason to use GitHub is that it does many of the things you might want for knowledge mobilization in one place: